 When someone receives an email from your company, the receiving server checks your SPF to verify your credentials.
 This way, the people you send emails know they are from you.

-Why you need an SPF record
+Why you need a Google Mail SPF record

 The potential for damage to your business prospects is real if you don’t set up your Google Workspace SPF record.